Use Their Tools and Failure is Your Only Option

 The big deal is that these obscure alternatives, consistently presented as standard fare, confuse, complicate and often crater an already difficult problem-solving challenge for the business owner.

-They ask you to focus on your fear, and the complexity of this topic, instead of helping you see the real basics that are likely to keep you from selling your business.
+They ask you to focus on the complexity of this topic, instead of helping you see the basics that are likely to keep you from selling your business.

 The average business owner is overwhelmed by work and responsibilities.
 Add to that the challenge of figuring out how to sell a business and the load is back-breaking.
-Yet most content in the “sell a business” space is graffiti-ed with these obscure, minimally used, complex options.
+How does handing you a tool that applies to .022% of business owners help?
+Yet much of the content in the “sell a business” space is graffiti-ed with these obscure, minimally used, complex options.

-Can we agree that a lot of “sell a business” content is broken for the average business owner?
+Can we agree that a lot of the “sell a business” content is broken for the average small business owner?